microsoft/Cognitive-Samples-IntelligentKiosk/README.md

 Navigating the kiosk via the Sense HAT joystick (assuming the joystick is on the lower/left corner as you look at the LEDs):

-* Left: Go to the demo launcher (screen you keep scrolling the word "Launcher" once it is in the Launcher screen)
+* Left: Go to the demo launcher (the screen will keep scrolling the word "Launcher" while in the Launcher screen)
 * Up/Down while in the Launcher screen: Move different demos into focus (the name of the current demo in focus will keep scrolling)
 * Enter while the Launcher is scrolling the name of any particular demo: Launches that demo